 The French just don’t value clothes so much.
 It doesn’t mean they don’t pay attention to the quality of life.

 Size changes（second hand clothing）

-Many mothers have the same problem.
-For children, buying clothes is indeed the most difficult.
+Why buy second-hand clothes?
+Many mothers have encountered the same issue.
+When it comes to children, purchasing clothing can be quite challenging.
 Children grow up too fast.
 Maybe the clothes bought this spring will not wear well in the fall.
 If they are short, they won’t be able to wear them.
 It’s a pity to bear it.
 There is no reason to give someone your own clothes in China.
 The cost is large, it is reserved to take up space, and it is not environmentally friendly to throw it away.
 If the concept of second hand clothing is introduced, this will no longer be a problem.

 Purchasing second hand clothing means bringing them a second life, reducing the amount of waste to be processed, no need to consume excess raw materials, and relatively reducing transportation.
 Of course, it is the most beneficial for the environment.

 Cleanliness is the fundamental reason why many people reject second hand clothing.
 But many people have not considered that buying new clothes also bears the risks of cleanliness and toxicity.
 The new clothes that are made through multiple processes are bright and beautiful, but they may contain toxic products such as lead, arsenic, or nickel.
 Only after multiple washings can they be lightened or washed away.